freeCodeCamp/freeCodeCamp/guide/english/sql/sql-syntax/index.md

 Group By gives us a way to combine rows and aggregate data.
 The Having clause is like the above Where clause, except that it acts on the grouped data.

-This data is from the campaign contributions data we've been using in some of these guides.
+This data is from the campaign contributions dataset we've been using in some of these guides.

 This SQL statement answers the question: "which candidates recieved the largest number of contributions (not $ amount, but count (\*)) in 2016, but only those who had more than 80 contributions?"